 - pinch of salt

-Preheat oven to 375 degrees and grease a 10 x 6 by 3-inch deep glass baking dish.
+- Preheat oven to 375°F and grease a 10 x 6 by 3-inch deep glass baking dish.

-Loosely cover the baking dish with aluminum foil.
+- Loosely cover the baking dish with aluminum foil.
 Cut a few small holes in the foil to allow steam to escape.
 Bake for 55-65 minutes.
-Then remove foil and bake for 10 to 15 more minutes or until the pudding is set and a knife inserted in the center comes out mostly clean.
-Remove from the oven and cool slightly.
-Serve warm or at room temperature.
-Store in an airtight container, in the refrigerator, for up to 3 days.
+Then remove foil and bake for 10 to 15 more minutes, or until the pudding, is set and a knife inserted in the center comes out mostly clean (there will be Nutella on it).

 This post may contain affiliate links.
 Read my disclosure policy.